moonfallmaple/restaurant-review/README.md

 2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.

- If you don't run server locally What you will see: